DhruvilThummar/Script-Converter-Studio/README.md

 ## 🚀 Features
 1. JSON ➝ TOON (Generic)
 - Paste any valid JSON in the JSON Input panel.
--Click “Convert & Scroll”.
+- Click “Convert & Scroll”.
--The app uses a recursive jsonToToonGeneric() function to:
+- The app uses a recursive jsonToToonGeneric() function to:
 -- Handle nested objects
 -- Handle arrays (with **-** bullets and **item1**, **item2**, …)
---Indent child properties for readability
+-- Indent child properties for readability
 The generated TOON is shown in:
 -- The TOON Input panel
 -- The Final Output box (with a “Copy Output” button)